kunhwiko/concepts/systems/networks-part-1.md

 host name (www.github.com) --(DNS)--> IP Address --(ARP)--> MAC address

 Step 1) Host begins only knowing its source MAC address.
-Step 2) Host discovers its source IP address and DNS servers via DHCP.
+Step 2) Host looks for a DHCP server to discover its source IP address, IP of DNS servers, default gateway, and subnet mask.
 Step 3) Host discover the destination's IP address via DNS.
-Step 4) Perform a longest prefix match on the IP to determine if the message should go to a router or a local machine.
+Step 4) Subnet mask determines if the message should go through a gateway router or if the destination is in the same L2 network.
-Step 5) Move to a router (another L2 network) or a local machine (current L2 network) via ARP.
+Step 5) Host fires an ARP broadcast to discover the destination MAC address of the default gateway or destination.
+Step 6) If packet goes through default gateway, the L2 header is rewritten (i.e. L3 header is preserved) and the above process is repeated.
 ```

 ##### DHCP Server
 ```
-a) Host broadcasts a DHCP discovery ping --> DHCP servers respond with an offer response --> host sends a request message specifying the DHCP server it will use.
-b) DHCP helps a machine learn its own IP address, IP addresses of local DNS servers, gateway routers, and prefix length.
+DHCP helps a machine learn its own IP address, IP addresses of local DNS servers, gateway routers (i.e. default gateway), and subnet mask.

+Step 1) Host broadcasts a DHCP discovery ping.
+Step 2) DHCP servers respond with an offer response.
+Step 3) Host sends a request message specifying the DHCP server it will use.
 ```

 ##### DNS Server